 Wendy Hewitt – Parent

-In May of 2006 some of the professionals in our state talked Deb Hovde and I into starting Hands & Voices in Wyoming.
-So off we went and with the support of many organizations we became an official chapter in September of 2006.
-It has been amazing to see the changes and growth that have come in 12 years.
-Hands & Voices is a great support organization and that I am proud to say I am a part of.
+In May of 2006, some professionals in Wyoming talked Wendy and Deb Hovde into starting Hands & Voices in Wyoming.
+With the support of many organizations, Wyoming Families for Hands & Voices became an official chapter in September of 2006.
+It has been amazing to see the changes and growth our chapter has made over the years.

 BOARD OF DIRECTORS